Scott McIntosh, inventor of Cell Phone Seat, an ingenious way to use your cupholder for to hold your phone—without sacrificing the space for your cup.

 “Safety, Compliance, and Common Sense” with the National Association of Small Trucking Companies (NASTC).

-Robert Braswell, Executive Director of ATA’s Technology and Maintenance Council, and Darry Stuart take calls on your general maintenance concerns on “Tech Talk with TMC.”
+Robert Braswell, Executive Director of ATA’s Technology and Maintenance Council, and special guests live from the TMC Annual Meeting on “Tech Talk with TMC.”

 “Canada Calling” with the Owner-Operator’s Business Association of Canada (OBAC).

-“Maintenance Matters” with TA’s Director of Technical Service, Homer Hogg.
+“Maintenance Matters” with Homer Hogg, Director of Technical Service for Travel Centers of America.

 CPA John Turner of Able Tax Relief takes your calls.